piotrszleg/duck/notes.md

 ## TODO:
-- recursive functions in bytecode
+- implement return in ast_executor and bytecode
-- preserve enviroment of function declaration
+- replace table with vector in function call
+- stringify override
+- move execution state into a struct
+- create coroutines
+- coroutines
 - more comments
-- replace table with vector in function call

 ## POINTERS:
 **&** - returns pointer to it's operand